ahoward30/HAL-Development/Milestones/Milestone-5/Team Project Inception Complete/User Stories Sprint 1/User_story_ID6.md

 ## Description

 After the application is created with Identity the registration functionality for expert need to be implemented.
 The Expert table needs to be created in the database.
 The view page attached to the register button on the navbar in the top right has to be modified.
-Two columns will be created and the left column can be used for the expert registration.
+Two columns will be created and the right column can be used for the expert registration.
 The expert registration form will have the following content:
 1. Username
 2. First name